 - The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hirer

-Although nothing has been proposed as of February 2021, the president’s campaign website says he plans to “establish a federal standard modeled on the ABC Test for all labor, employment, and tax laws.”
+Although nothing has been proposed as of May 2021, the president’s campaign website said he plans to “establish a federal standard modeled on the ABC Test for all labor, employment, and tax laws.”

 So, what will the 2021 independent contractor law be?
-Stay tuned to find out if the Independent Contractor Status Under the Fair Labor Standards Act rule goes into effect or whether the current administration pursues new Department of Labor regulations more in line with the ABC Test.
+Stay tuned to find out whether the current administration pursues new Department of Labor regulations more in line with the ABC Test.

 And if there are changes to the current worker classification process, you must determine if you need to convert contractor to employee.